 \bexa The last surface $S$ which is a twisted locally trivial $\C^*$-fibration over $\C^*$ is rather interesting.
 Given a coordinate $z$ on a fiber $\C^*$ one can suppose that the monodromy around the puncture in the base in given by $z \to 1/z$.
-Treating $\C^*$ is a complexification of a circle both in the base in the fiber one can see that $S$ is nothing but complexification of the Klein bottle.
+Treating $\C^*$ as a complexification of a circle both in the base in the fiber one can see that $S$ is nothing but the complexification of the Klein bottle.
 An SNC-completion of $S$ can be constructed in the following way.
 Consider the parabola $C$ given by $x-y^2=0$ in $\PP^1_x\times \PP^1_y$.
 Blow up point $(0,0)$ (resp. $(\infty , \infty )$) and an infinitely near point.
 The resulting surface $\hat S$ is the desired completion of $S$ with fibers over $x=0$ and $x=\infty$ being $[[-2,-1,-2]]$-chains in $\hat S \setminus S$ and the proper transform $C_0$ of $C$ playing the role of the ramified double cover with $C_0^2=0$.
 There are only two $\C^*$-fibrations $x$ and $y^2/x$ on $S$ corresponding to the $\PP^1$-fibrations associated with the chains $[[-2,-1, -2]]$ and vertex $C_0$ respectively.
 Both $x$ and $y^2/x$ are rational first integrals (the first one for the complete algebraic field $\nu_1=(y^2-x ) \partial / \partial y$ and the second one for $\nu_2 =2x \partial / \partial x + y\partial / \partial y$).
-There is also a complete algebraic field $\nu =\nu_1+\nu_2$ \footnote{Completeness of $\nu$ can be extracted from completeness of $\nu_1$ and $\nu_2$ and the fact that $[\nu_1, \nu_2]=-\nu_1$.} for which neither $x$ nor $y^2/x$ is a rational first integral (and which therefore has no rational first integral at all).
+There is also a complete algebraic field $\nu =\nu_1+\nu_2$ \footnote{Completeness of $\nu$ can be extracted from completeness of $\nu_1$ and $\nu_2$ and the fact that $[\nu_1, \nu_2]=-\nu_1$.} for which neither $x$ nor $y^2/x$ is a rational first integral (and which, therefore, has no rational first integral at all).
 Note that the function $x$ yields the preserved fibration on $S$.
-One can conclude from this that the Kodaira dimension of the foliation associated with $\nu$ is 1 since it follows from our construction in Section 5 that in the case of Kodaira dimension 0 the adapted fibration cannot be a twisted $\C^*$-fibration. \eexa